Are you a small business owner with a blog? Is the blog successful? If it’s not, I might have a hunch why…

 Step #6: Create great content using these 13 questions

-When it comes to actually creating content, you need to deliver technical and detailed information about your area of expertise, especially since the Panda and Farmer Updates.
+When it comes to actually creating content, you need to deliver technical and detailed information about your area of expertise.
+It’s become especially important since the Panda and Farmer Updates.

 This means they won’t comment or share them either.

 That means you need to create high-quality, interesting content, which takes time.
-But if you ask yourself these 13 questions your chances of writing great content increases:
+But if you ask yourself these 13 questions, your chances of writing great content will increase:

 - Is what you wrote original?